[1,650 Words : 5 to 7 Minute Read]

 The NestEgg Model doesn’t remove every possible risk involved in posthumously handing-over your Crypto assets.

-- Identify the risks involved.
+- Identify the risks involved for you to consider.

-How the NestEgg Model works.
+How does the Model work?

 The Model works like this:

 - It helps as you setup the ‘First Draft’ of your Crypto Hand Over plan

 - This protects your assets as quickly as possible

 - Then over time you can re-visit each section of your Plan to refine them

 - If you try to make the first draft of your Plan ‘Perfect’ the chances are you will end up frustrated and give up.

 - So we make a ‘First Draft‘ first (see what I did there) and then refine the Plan in easy stages afterwards.

 - Anyone who owns any amount of Crypto, large or small.